the-link2012/spawner_tweaker/README.md

 This datapack currently works from 1.21.2-1.21.4.
 For legacy versions, view branches on the repository.<br>
 ## How To Use
 Look at a spawner with a spawner in your hand to open its settings & info.
-Right or left click to modify values, shift right or left click to scroll through the menu. t
+Right or left click to modify values, shift right or left click to scroll through the menu. <br>

 Holding down shift allows placing spawners without pulling up the tweaking menu.
 Looking at a new spawner while tweaking for a full second will switch the selection.
-Selecting another spawner while holding sift will allow you to select mutltiple spawners to edit at once.
+Selecting another spawner while holding sift will allow you to select mutltiple spawners to edit at once. <br>

 Any spawner you interact with will be registered.
 You can prime all registered spawners using `/trigger prime_spawners set <ticks>` This works accross dimensions.